netdata/netdata/docs/monitor/view-active-alarms.md

 alarm](https://user-images.githubusercontent.com/1153921/80842330-2dfbb200-8bb6-11ea-8147-3cd366eb0f37.png)

 The alarm itself is named **system - cpu**, and its context is `system.cpu`.
-Beneath that is an auto-updating badge that shows the latest value the chart that triggered the alarm.
+Beneath that is an auto-updating badge that shows the latest value of the chart that triggered the alarm.

 With the three icons beneath that and the **role** designation, you can: